Muxazuxa/drf_api/readme.md

-This is a Django app built on the 23andMe API and Django 2.0.7
+This is a Django app built by Jenish  and Django 2.0.7

 Clone the repo: